sballan/trip-planner-live/README.md

 1. Selected locations should be focused on by the map

 Side-Bar: Top
++ 1. Be able to select each type of location
-1. Be able to add each type of location
++ 2. Be able to add each type of location

 Side-Bar: Bottom
 1. Add items to a day